GoogleChromeLabs/MiniMobileDeviceLab/README.md

 This project is a Virtual Device Lab.
 It allows you to quickly launch url's across all of a  configured devices in an instant, selecting which browser to launch.

+This is still in early stages of development, so things may very well break.

 <p align="center">
 <iframe width="420" height="315" src="//www.youtube.com/embed/qmfNZXADCwQ" frameborder="0" allowfullscreen></iframe>
 </p>